hqy5038/ist-303-xr-team-ex-2/README.md

 Team reviewed the code and independently found some improvements, self-assigned tasks and using git hub we implemented the changes.
 Assignments listed below under Tasks.
 We collaborated "in person" (on Zoom call) in live conversation as we made changes.
+A couple issues would have needed more time; we opted to list the proposed solution and just complete the other tasks

 **Issues found**